lingtjien/Grid-Tiling-Kwin/ReadMe.md

-# My personal KWin scripts
+# My personal KWin script

-- Tiling + Gaps
+- Automatically tiles new windows, using kwin

 # To Do